 Route map

-Start and finish near junction 49 on the Hoenderloseweg in Otterlo, the total distance of the route is approx. 53 km.
-However, this bicycle route is a round trip, so that offers you the ability to start at any desired junction.
+Start and finish near bike node 49 on the Hoenderloseweg in Otterlo.
+However, this bike route is a circular tour, so it offers the possibility to start from any of the following bike nodes.

 49 - 14 - 15 - 6 - 7 - 12 - 69 - 9 - 85 - 86 - 23 - 3 - 55 - 4 -40 - 5 - 70 - 12 - 63 - 84 - 31 - 49